Facebook Pixel Emergency Communication | Western Kentucky University

 WKU provides a number of ways you can find out if classes are delayed, canceled or if a campus is closed.

-Weather closings/cancellations will be announced from WKU News via text alerts, campuswide emails, social media and on the WKU website -- WKU homepage, WKU News page
+Weather closings/cancellations will be announced from WKU News via text alerts, campuswide emails, social media and on the WKU website.
+In the event of a schedule change affecting only a regional campus, information will be shared on the social media channels for that specific regional campus. -- WKU homepage, WKU News page.

 Students, faculty and staff should keep safety in mind when making travel decisions and the university will work with students who can’t come to campus for weather-related reasons.